-Visitors intending to spend nights ashore are classed as expeditions and require a separate expedition permit (Regulated Activity Permit), which requires an assessment process.
+Visitors intending to spend nights ashore are classed as expeditions and require a separate Regulated Activity Permit - issued under the Wildlife and Protected Areas Ordinance.
+This will require an assessment process.
 Expedition application information may be obtained directly from GSGSSI or the Government website www.gov.gs.
-The application fee covers the administrative costs of each application assessment process.